 My Government-Issued Girlfriend Can't Be This Cute!

-"What?
+"Huh?
 Don't like the surprise?"
 I was honestly bewildered.
 Really wish she would've worn the cat ears though!
-Apparently she'll only wear them while we're at home!
+But she won't wear them in public!

 "I could've taken you to that love hotel instead."